 Close-grip pull-ups also build functional strength as it takes athleticism, and coordination to execute the exercise.
 These pull-ups will help you in other strength training exercises, will improve your posture, and build more muscle coordination in your body.

-To perform a close grip pull-up, the hand position is the most important thing.
-You want your hands positioned INSIDE your shoulder-width.
-With that in mind, you want to jump up to the pull-up bar grabbing hold with your palms facing forward.
+Jump up to the pull-up bar grabbing hold with your palms facing forward.
 Ideally, you want only around 6 to 8 inches between your hands.

 Keeping your core tight and your back straight, pull your body upward until your chin is at the height of the bar.
 Pause for a second, then lower down under control to complete one rep.